Adventure-Terraria-Server-Project/A.T.S.P.-Red-Cogs/README.md

 ## RSS
 **"Forked" from [RSS](https://github.com/tekulvw/Squid-Plugins)**
 Posts new feed entries in the desired channels.
-The fork includes filtering for keywords in the title.
+The fork includes filtering for keywords in the title and removing HTML-tags in the description.
+Needs **BeautifulSoup** now!
 Install cog
 `[p]cog install atsp rss`